callumw-k/signals-based-python-trading-bot/README.md

 # signals-python-binance
-This is a python script that runs every minute inside a Docker container.
-There are probably more efficient ways to do this, potentially using Websockets, but crypto exchanges have excellent API support and documentation.
+This script runs every minute inside of a Docker container.
+It makes a call to my API and checks if there are any new signals available.
+It'll then run a series of checks and perform trades dependent on the signals received.